dotnet/designs/accepted/2020/workloads/workload-manifest.md

 ## Tools Packs

 Tools packs are .NET global tools packages.
-Tools packs are installed to `dotnet/tools-packs/{package-id}/{package-version}/` and the latest version of each installed tool made available in the `PATH`.
-When invoking a tools via `dotnet` e.g. invoking `dotnet-foo` as `dotnet foo`, the runtime will use global.json and the manifest to determine the appropriate version to use, so it is recommended to use the prefix on tools that are shipped in tools packs.
+Tools packs are installed to `dotnet/tools-packs/{package-id}/{package-version}/` and can be invoked via `dotnet` e.g. invoking `dotnet foo`, the runtime will use global.json and the manifest to determine the appropriate version of `dotnet-foo` to run.

 Tools packs are intended to be used for tools that are exposed part of the development experience.
 Tools that are only expected to be invoked by build targets should be distributed in an SDK pack.